Trent Smock: Coaching career

 Smock was the head coach of ÍS women's team from January 1979 to 1980, guiding them to the Icelandic Women's Basketball Cup on March 19, 1980.

 American football

 College career

 Smock played college football for Indiana University.
 He finished his career with 1,488 receiving yards and 15 touchdowns.

 Professional career

-Smock was drafted by the Detroit Lions with 419 pick in the 1976 NFL draft.
+Smock was drafted by the Detroit Lions with 419th overall pick in the 1976 NFL draft.
 In July 1977, he signed as a free agent for the Minnesota Vikings but did not appear in a game with the team.